 The 2019 Integrated Leisure Master Plan (ILMP) Update (2019-2031) is a long-range planning study for Markham's parks, recreation, arts & culture and library facilities and services.
 Its purpose is to identify current needs, service improvements and future facility provision strategies, consistent with the City of Markham's commitment to providing safe, accessible, and community-responsive services and facilities that appeal to a wide range of interests and abilities.
-Given that Markham is one of the fastest growing and dynamic communities in Canada, with 113,200 additional residents by the year 2031, timely short and long-range planning is critical to ensuring that facility and service provision that addresses the needs of the public coincides with the pace of development.
+Given that Markham is one of the fastest growing and dynamic communities in Canada, increasing by 119,700 residents from 2016 to 2031, timely short and long-range planning is critical to ensuring that facility and service provision that addresses the needs of the public coincides with the pace of development.
 This ILMP Update will guide planning for parks, recreation, arts & culture and library services and facilities to the year 2031, with a particular focus on the next five years.